vg-json-data/sm-json-data/logicalRequirements.md

 ```

 Requirements are applied in the order in which they are listed; this can matter in cases where "refill",
-"ammoDrain", or "energyAtMost" requirements are involved with other resource usage requirements.
+"ammoDrain", or "resourceAtMost" requirements are involved with other resource usage requirements.

 #### or object
 An `or` object is fulfilled if at least one of the logical elements it contains is fulfilled